-• staff used geographic information system (GIS) software to join 2017 data from MassDOT's pavement management system and roadway characteristics from the 2017 Roadway Inventory file to estimate the current condition of monitored roadways in the region.
-MPO staff was able to estimate pavement data for nearly 100 percent of interstate lane miles in the region, 96 percent of access-controlled arterials and collector lane miles in the region, • and 33 percent of non-access controlled arterial and collector lane miles in the region.
-MPO staff categorized IRI values for segments on this network as good, fair, or poor using the classification scheme in its TIP evaluation criteria.4
+The Boston Region MPO currently does not maintain an independent pavement management tool, but relies on MassDOT's pavement management program to understand the condition of interstate, arterial, and access-controlled arterial roadways in the Boston region.
+MPO staff used geographic information system (GIS) software to join 2017 data from MassDOT's pavement management system and roadway characteristics from the 2017 Roadway Inventory file to estimate the current condition of monitored roadways in the region.
+MPO staff was able to estimate pavement data for nearly 100 percent of interstate lane miles in the region, 96 percent of access-controlled arterials and collector lane miles in the region, and 33 percent of non-access controlled arterial and collector lane miles in the region.
+MPO staff categorized IRI values for segments on this network as good, fair, or poor using the classification scheme in its TIP evaluation criteria.3

-Figure 5-1 shows the number of lane miles of monitored roadways, by roadway type, that are in good, fair, or poor condition.5 Approximately 69 percent of all monitored roadway • lane miles are in good condition, 25 percent are in fair condition, and six percent are in poor • condition.
-However, MassDOT-monitored arterial and collector roadways without access • controls account for a disproportionate share of monitored lane miles that are considered substandard, or in fair or poor condition.
-This roadway type accounted for 55 percent of the total monitored roadway lane miles in 2017, but about 86 percent of those lane miles that are in substandard condition.
+Figure 5-1 shows the number of lane miles of monitored roadways, by roadway type, that are in good, fair, or poor condition.4 Approximately 69 percent of all monitored roadway lane miles are in good condition, 25 percent are in fair condition, and six percent are in poor condition.
+However, MassDOT-monitored arterial and collector roadways without access controls account for a disproportionate share of monitored lane miles that are considered